What "agent discovery metadata" means

 Nothing about the attack requires malware execution.
 Nothing about it requires a compromised model provider.
 The poisoned text can be plain English in a file the agent was already likely to read.

 That is why the blast radius is larger than one file type.
-Jack’s May 19 consolidated handoff described the strongest day in his pattern-factory history: 37 pattern cards written, 14 independent detection primitives validating the euphemism catalog, 4 clean-gate cards, and a new tool-output primitive.
-The pattern is not “one weird metadata file can be malicious.”
-The pattern is that many separate auto-read surfaces share the same failure mode.
+The May 17 to 19 consolidated research sprint produced 37 pattern cards, 14 independent detection primitives validating the euphemism catalog, 4 clean gate cards and a new tool output primitive.
+The pattern is not "one weird metadata file can be malicious."
+The pattern is that many separate auto read surfaces share the same failure mode.

 The failure mode: the agent collapses untrusted data and operational instruction into the same context window.